HN-MVTS: HyperNetwork-based Multivariate Time Series Forecasting: Proposed Approach

-The central contribution of our method lies in using a hypernetwork to generate part of the parameters of a forecasting model in a CD yet scalable and data-adaptive manner.
-In traditional multivariate forecasting models, all output channels typically share the same output projection layer (CD), or each channel has its separate model (CI).
+The central contribution of our hypernetwork-based approach (HN-MVTS) lies in utilizing a hypernetwork to generate part of the parameters of a forecasting model in a computationally efficient yet scalable and data-adaptive manner.
+In traditional MVTS models, all output channels typically share the same output projection layer (CD), or each channel has its own separate model (CI).
 Our approach aims to combine both benefits by introducing a shared neural forecasting model, while tailoring its final layer to each channel via a learnable hypernetwork.
-The difference between CD, CI, and our hypernetwork-based approach (HN-MVTS) is shown in Fig.~\ref{fig:forecasting_strategies}.
+The difference between CD, CI, and our HN-MVTS is shown in Fig.~\ref{fig:forecasting_strategies}.
 The former is the most common model, with a single transform $f_\theta$ of $N \times T$ input data into $N \times H$ outputs.
 The CI approach learns $N$ separate models $f_{\theta_1}^{(1)}, \dots, f_{\theta_1}^{(N)}$, and processes each channel independently.
-Our HN-MVTS can save the advantages of both types of models.
+Our HN-MVTS saves the advantages of both types of models.
 If some components $j_1$ and $j_2$ of time series are similar, their embeddings will be close to each other $\mathbf{z}_{j_1} \approx \mathbf{z}_{j_2}$, and, hence, the training data for the $j_1$ component will have more influence to learn the weights for the $j_2$ component, and vice versa.
-In the ideal case of clustered embeddings $\mathbf{z}_{j_1} = \mathbf{z}_{j_2}$, a single (global) model~\cite{montero2021localvsglobal} will be trained for the union of these components.
-In contrast, if embeddings of $j_1$ and $j_2$ components are significantly different, a CI mode is activated, in which the forecasting parameters are trained independently.
+In the ideal case of clustered embeddings $\mathbf{z}_{j_1} = \mathbf{z}_{j_2}$, a single (global) model~\cite{montero2021localvsglobal} is trained for the union of these components.
+In contrast, if the embeddings of $j_1$ and $j_2$ channels are significantly different, a CI mode is activated, in which the forecasting parameters are trained independently.
 This mechanism allows the model to adaptively interpolate between CD and CI behavior based on the learned embedding, without manual architecture changes or channel grouping.